eclipse-threadx/getting-started/MXChip/AZ3166/readme.md

     After the installation completes, the Azure IoT Explorer opens automatically.
 Keep the IoT Explorer open, you'll use it in later steps.

 1. After the installation, open a new console window to recognize the configuration changes made by the setup script.
 Use this console to complete the remaining programming tasks in the tutorial.
-You can use Windows CMD, Powershell, or Git Bash for Windows.
+You can use Windows CMD, PowerShell, or Git Bash for Windows.
 1. Run the following code to confirm that CMake version 3.14 or later is installed.

     ```shell